Las Piñas Boys Choir: Activities

 The choir performs annually at the International Bamboo Organ Festival, while thousands travel each Christmas to see the choir perform at St. Joseph's Church.
 The choir has also performed at Cultural Center of the Philippines and numerous times at Malacañang Palace, the official residence of the President of the Philippines.

 In 2007, the choir was featured on the song I'll be Home for Christmas by Philippine Idol winner, Sitti, on her album Ngayong Pasko, and accompanied her on stage at the I'll be Home for Christmas concert.
 The Christmas album went gold after one month and later platinum.

 In 2008, the choir participated in the 5th World Choir Games, winning gold and silver medals.
 The 20 boys won gold in the children’s category and silver in the sacred music category.

-Following their win, a resolution was moved in the Phillipine Senate recognising the group.
+Following their win, a resolution was moved in the Philippine Senate recognising the group.
 The same year, the group also sang the national anthem at a Senate session.

 In 2012, the choir was ranked the 124th best choir in the world by Interkultur.